Reconstructive memory: Reconstructive process

 Memory rarely relies on a literal recount of past experiences.
-By using multiple interdependent cognitive processes, there is never a single location in the brain where a given complete memory trace of experience is stored.
+By using multiple interdependent cognitive processes and functions, there is never a single location in the brain where a given complete memory trace of experience is stored.
 Rather, memory is dependent on constructive processes during encoding that may introduce errors or distortions.
 Essentially, the constructive memory process functions by encoding the patterns of perceived physical characteristics, as well as the interpretive conceptual and semantic functions that act in response to the incoming information.

 In this manner, the various features of the experience must be joined together to form a coherent representation of the episode.
 If this binding process fails, it can result in memory errors.
 The complexity required for reconstructing some episodes is quite demanding and can result in incorrect or incomplete recall.
 This complexity leaves individuals susceptible to phenomena such as the misinformation effect across subsequent recollections.
 By employing reconstructive processes, individuals supplement other aspects of available personal knowledge and schema into the gaps found in episodic memory in order to provide a fuller and more coherent version, albeit one that is often distorted.

 Many errors can occur when attempting to retrieve a specific episode.
 First, the retrieval cues used to initiate the search for a specific episode may be too similar to other experiential memories and the retrieval process may fail if the individual is unable to form a specific description of the unique characteristics of the given memory they would like to retrieve.
 When there is little available distinctive information for a given episode there will be more overlap across multiple episodes, leading the individual to recall only the general similarities common to these memories.
 Ultimately proper recall for a desired target memory fails due to the interference of non-target memories that are activated because of their similarity.

 Secondly, a large number of errors that occur during memory reconstruction are caused by faults in the criterion-setting and decision making processes used to direct attention towards retrieving a specific target memory.
 When there are lapses in the recall of aspects of episodic memory, the individual tends to supplement other aspects of knowledge that are unrelated to the actual episode to form a more cohesive and well-rounded reconstruction of the memory, regardless of whether or not the individual is aware of such supplemental processing.
 This process is known as confabulation.
 All of the supplemental processes occurring during the course of reconstruction rely on the use of schema, information networks that organize and store abstract knowledge in the brain.